MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-server--create-debugging-server-.md

 This command turns the current debugger into a debugging server.
 This allows you to start the server after the debugger is already running, whereas the -server [command-line option](../debugger/command-line-options.md) can only be issued when the debugger is started.

 This permits a debugging client to connect to the current debugging session.
 Note that it is possible to start multiple servers using different options, allowing different kinds of debugging clients to join the session.

+> [!IMPORTANT]
+> Using a password with TCP, NPIPE, or COM protocol offers only a small amount of protection, because the password is not encrypted.
+When you use a password together with a SSL or SPIPE protocol, the password is encrypted.
+If you want to establish a secure remote session, you must use the SSL or SPIPE protocol.